Tai Chi or Taijiquan

 Yang style also has a martial version which is less well known.
 Its training is far more extensive and intense than the popular style.

-In 1956 a group of Yang style Taiji Masters where commissioned by the Chinese government to create a simple, shorter form for the public.
+In 1956 a group of Yang style Taiji Masters were commissioned by the Chinese government to create a simple, shorter form for the public.
 The 24 step Tai chi form was the result of their research.
 It has a focus on health, is easier to learn and can be done in under 7 minutes.
 Its combination of flowing movement, stable footing and awareness to detail make it a perfect remedy to modern stress and tension.
 Even watching a good Tai Chi Chuan performance is relaxing, but only actual practice will reveal its mysterious power to recharge you, boost immunity and calm your mind.
-Modern practioners continue to find that Taijiquan can become a source of endless fascination and deepening well being.
+Modern practitioners continue to find that Taijiquan can become a source of endless fascination and deepening well being.

-Very detailed book on the 24 Yang form: The Yang Taiji 24 Step Short Form by James Drewe
+The Yang Taiji 24 Step Short Form by James Drewe

-Book on the Yang long form: Mastering Yang Style Taijiquan by Fu Zhongwen
+Mastering Yang Style Taijiquan by Fu Zhongwen

 Additional Taiji Videos